-Yes, especially chickens which can't fly to safely.
+Yes, especially chickens that can't fly safely.
 A badly secured coop of chickens is the equivalent of a fast-food joint to the average fox.
 The fox's tendency to break into a hen house and kill far more than they can eat in a single meal has earned foxes a reputation for cruelty.
 This is a little unfair as foxes don't kill for fun.
 Part of their natural behaviour when faced with an excess of prey is to kill what they can, eat until they're full, then bury the rest as a cache to return to at a later time.
 The farmer who enters the henhouse and finds a large number of dead birds has simply arrived before the fox has had a chance to carry this behaviour through to its natural conclusion.

 Do Foxes Eat Apples?